FilipMalczak/storyteller/README.md

    - may be easier once we introduce Contexts
    - [ ] first, thread-unsafe implementation
    - [ ] then, thread-safe one (ThreadLocal to the rescue!)
+ - [ ] parallel nodes in storyteller api (they are only available in underlying tree now)
  - [ ] TBD: log capturing?
    - it would be nice to store logs of leaf execution for later analysis
    - but that would require forcing users to use slf4j or flogger or (...)